-Figure 17 - Vented emissions from steam methane reforming (hydrogen plants) using Method 3: Direct Measurement in the MP Template
+Figure 17 - Vented emissions from steam methane reforming (hydrogen plants) using Method 3: Direct Measurement in

 There are no Tier 1 default conversion factors, and Tier 1 default and site-specific uncertainty values for most emission stream types using Method 1: Calculation Approach.
 Refer to Table 10 at the end of this section for more information.